fabohax/badbot/README.md

-# bibot
+# bibo

-Bibot is a cryptocurrency algorithmic trading software developed in python (3.7+) and supported on Linux.
+Bibo is a cryptocurrency algorithmic trading software developed in python (3.7+) and supported on Linux.

 ## Features